xiph/opus/dnn/README.md

 ```
 where output.pcm is also 16-bit, 16 kHz PCM.

+Alternatively, you can run the uncompressed analysis/synthesis using -features
+instead of -encode and -synthesis instead of -decode.
 The same functionality is available in the form of a library.
 See include/lpcnet.h for the API.

 # Training a new model